History of the Vikings

 - External Threats.
 Reaction to real and perceived threats from

-the the Carolingian Empire and the aggressive conversions carried
+the the Carolingian Empire and the aggressive religious wars and forced

-out by Charles the Great (Charlemagne) in the late 8th cenhtury,
+conversions carried out by Charles the Great (Charlemagne) in the late

-- Desire for adventure and riches.
+- Desire for adventure and/or riches.
 The would be manifested by

-small-group prirate raids in the early Viking period.
-Increased in
+small-group pirate raids and hit-and-run attacks in the early Viking period.

 - Commerce and Trade.
 This activity occurs throughout the Viking age

-and sometimes parallels raiding and settlement activity.
+and often parallels raiding and settlement activity.
 Swedish vikings

 - Colonization and Settlement.
 This becomes a major factor of Viking